ExxistanceDC/Segagaga-English-Translation/README.md

 - Title Screen/Options/Chapter Interstitial screens redrawn in English
 - All VMU save and application metadata translated in Dreamcast's BIOS menu save manager
 - 25th Anniversary celebration added to opening splash screen
-- New 25th Anniversary VMU icon during gameplay
+- Commemorative 25th Anniversary VMU icon during gameplay
 - Original instruction manual translated and redrawn in faithful style to the original

 ## **About the Game**